Pamela Zave

 Pamela Zave (born 1948) is an American computer scientist now working at Princeton University.
-She is known for her work on requirements engineering, telecommunication services, and protocol modeling and verification, and is now working on network architecture.
-She was named a Fellow of the Association for Computing Machinery in 2002, and was the 2017 recipient of the Harlan D. Mills Award from the IEEE Computer Society.
+She is known for her work on networking, protocol modeling and verification, telecommunication services, and requirements engineering.
+She was named a Fellow of the Association for Computing Machinery in 2001 and was the 2017 recipient of the Harlan D. Mills Award from the IEEE Computer Society.

+Zave is the author, with Jennifer Rexford, of The Real Internet Architecture: Past, Present, and Future Evolution, published in 2024 by Princeton University Press.